Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LDbnPHbnba0,205.2,218.16.md

 ### Transcript

-> for hardware I use sure you can do some design with a lot of hardware and it's really expensive I feel that I I got what I need when I have a sound card and when I have software my favorite thing that I've
+> for hardware I use sure you can do some design with a lot of hardware and it's really expensive I feel that- I got what I need when I have a sound card and when I have software my favorite thing that I've